-In the eleven years since moving to Oregon, I have taught chemistry and biology in three different districts: this one, Gresham-Barlow and Beaverton.
-I actually taught biology here at West Linn ten years ago on a one-year, temporary contract, then taught at Southridge High in Beaverton for two years before returning to WLHS in 2012.
-Needless to say, I am VERY excited to be here!
+In the thirteen years since moving to Oregon, I have taught chemistry and biology in three different districts: this one, Gresham-Barlow and Beaverton.
+I actually taught biology here at West Linn twelve years ago on a one-year, temporary contract, then taught at Southridge High in Beaverton for two years before returning to WLHS in 2012.
+This year I am teaching all biology, but one of those classes is a pilot blended class, taught both in person and asynchronously.

 Because I worked as a scientist for several years, I have seen first hand how science is applied to solve real life problems and feel that this is a strength I bring into my classroom.
 I strive to not only help students learn the "what" of scientific concepts, but also the "why" and "how".
 Within the context of science, I also place a strong focus on developing essential life skills like reading, writing, organization, and working with others.
 I encourage students to explore, observe, question and hypothesize about their world as we engage in a fun and exciting year of learning!